3.9.3 Fabricated or Induced Illness

 9. Referrals to Children's Social Care

 If it is decided that the child is at risk of, or likely to suffer Significant Harm as a result of suspected fabricated or induced illness, the practitioner should make a referral to the Sheffield Safeguarding Hub (see Local Contacts).
-See Making a Referral following the Identification of Child Safety and Welfare Concerns Procedure.
+See Referrals Procedure.

 Following receipt of such a referral health, police and Children's Social Care, and any other involved agencies should work together to Safeguard and Promote the Welfare of the Child.
 The police should be involved, as fabricating or inducing illness is a criminal offence and therefore a police investigation may follow.